asolpshinning/nft-bridge/README.md

 **Developed by**: [Sunday Akinbowale](https://github.com/asolpshinning), [Jake ChaseBuilt](https://github.com/jchaselubitz), and powered by [Cooperativ.io](https://github.com/cooperativ-labs)

-We will continue to develop this project after hackathon submission at this [Cooperative's Github Repo](https://github.com/cooperativ-labs/eth-algo-NFT-bridge)
+We will continue to develop this project after hackathon submission at this [Cooperativ's Github Repo](https://github.com/cooperativ-labs/eth-algo-NFT-bridge)

 ## Video Demo